 Evaluation coordination, work plan and budget

-The MoF – in coordination with MoPI and DE – will be responsible for coordinating and carrying out the final project evaluation, including: (i) gathering the necessary data and prior reports; (ii) if needed, hiring an independent consultant to process and analyze the data and prepare the report; and, (iii) overseeing the consultant’s work.
+The IDB in in coordination with MoF, –MoPI, DE and GPL– will be responsible for coordinating and carrying out the PCR, including: (i) gathering the necessary data and prior reports; (ii) if needed, hiring an independent consultant to process and analyze the data and prepare the report; and, (iii) overseeing the consultant’s work.
 The consultant would rely upon information from the monitoring program and related reports and will also require active cooperation and input from the relevant entities and the IDB project team.

-The IDB, through the Project Team Leader, is responsible for coordinating and assuring that the final evaluation complies with all technical and quality requirements and are completed on schedule.
+The IDB, through the Project Team Leader, is responsible for coordinating and assuring that the final PCR complies with all technical and quality requirements and are completed on schedule.
 The IDB will achieve this through periodic meetings with the EA in order to review progress and, if required, request monitoring reports or additional presentations of the results.
-The MoF will incur the costs of the Final Project Evaluation Report and IDB will incur the costs of the preparation of the PCR, estimated at US$15,000 to be funded by the Bank’s transactional budget.
+The IDB will incur the costs of the preparation of the PCR, estimated at US$15,000 to be funded by the Bank’s transactional budget.